jwodicka/BeipMU/Documentation/Triggers.md

 ### Example
 There is no other option here because it's beautifully simple:- A small notification pops up with the matched text on it, and windows plays it's default chime.

 This is most useful for triggers that are set to fire when BeipMu is not in focus.
 For example, you already have a trigger that matches pages and colors them, but you can duplicate it, activate "Toast message when trigger hit" and disable any other outputs that your original trigger had.
-Then both will run when you're away form BeipMU but only the text highlight versionw ill run when BeipMu is in focus.
+Then both will run when you're away form BeipMU but only the text highlight version will run when BeipMu is in focus.

 ### Script